ShashankaShekharSharma/Object-Oriented-Programming-with-C----and-Java/OOPS.md

 It is the way of writing computer programs using the concepts of objects which are like building blocks that represent the real world things.
 It helps to *organize the code neatly making* it reusable and easy to manage

+*Simula is the first object oriented programming language\
+Popular Pure Object Oriented Programming Languages include: Ruby, Scala, Jade, Emerald\
+Programming Languages desired primarily for OOP include: Java, Python, C++*

 # Aim of OOP:

 -   Bind together the data and functions that operate on them so that no other part of the code can access this data except that function.

 # Key Concepts of Object Oriented Programming

 **Objects** Objects are instances of classes and represent real world entities.
-They encapsulate data and behavior related to the entity they model.
-These are instances of a class created with specifically defined data.
+They encapsulate data and behavior related to the entity they model.\
+*These are instances of a class created with specifically defined data.*

 **Class** is an user-defined data types that act as the blueprint for individual objects, attributes and methods.